-Bangkok Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
-It produces small green oblong peppers (which are technically 'berries') with red flesh which can be harvested at any point.
-The fruit will often fade to red over time.
-The peppers have a fiery taste and a crunchy texture.
+Emerald Fire Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+It produces large green oblong peppers (which are technically 'berries') which can be harvested at any point.
+The peppers have a spicy taste and a crunchy texture.